Search the A-Z List

 Plant Pot (Plastic)

 Non-black colored plastic pots may be recycled in curbside collection or at transfer stations.
-Black plastic pots should be thrown away if they can’t be reused.
+Black plastic pots cannot be recycled at curbside or at transfer stations and should be thrown away if they can’t be reused.

 Plastic Bags, Mailers, and Film/Wrap